LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 and Transient is due to the checks or due to blame (and also whether blame masks useful information from exceptions).
 For example, we see that Natural without blame but with the same checks outperforms Erasure in ~25% of the scenarios (figure 6).
-Blame add another ~11% on top of that.
+Blame adds another ~11% on top of that.
 For Transient there is a small percentage of scenarios where exceptions due better than blame but still blame improves over exceptions by ~11% compared to Erasure.
 Finally, we introduce yet another mode, the random